cityofcapetown/docker_datascience/README.md

 riazarbi/docker_datascience
 ```

 None of these environments are configured to spin up at runtime.
-Rather, use enviroment flages to enable services.
+Rather, use enviroment flags to enable services.
 You'll need to map the ports as well.
 For instance -

 ```
 <first part of docker command>